Volcomix/virtual-background/README.md

 ### `yarn start:tflite:container`

-Start the container, then update TensorFlow and MediaPipe repositories inside the container.
+Starts the container, then updates TensorFlow and MediaPipe repositories inside the container.

 ### `yarn build:tflite`